0x09/resdet/doc/libresdet.md

 	void resdet_close_context(RDContext*);
 ```

 Close and free a context.
-If not using a context, `resdet_close_context(NULL)` can still be used to cleanup FFTW.
+If the context is already NULL, this is a no-op.

 ---